Noemia Ventura Purcell

 Areas of counselling I deal with

-At present, I am available on Wednesdays from 9.00am till 1.00pm.
-Each counselling session will be 50 minutes long and held in a weekly basis.
-The first two sessions will be at an introductory rate of £20.
-After that, the cost will be £35 per session.
+The first two sessions will be at an introductory rate of £25 per session.
+After that, the cost will be £40.00 per session.
 Concessionary rates are available, depending on personal circumstances.

 I require a minimum of 24 hours notice for cancellation of a session.
 Cancellations with less than 24hrs notice, or no shows, will incur the full fee.

 When I work

 I am available to take new clients mostly in the afternoon.